Updated:

 CVEs:

 Fortra is actively researching a zero-day exploit affecting CrushFTP that could allow remote attackers to obtain administrative privileges over HTTPS due to mishandling of AS2 validation when the DMZ proxy feature is not used.
-This potentially allows attackers to exfiltrate data, inject backdoors, or pivot into internal systems that rely on the server for trusted exchange.
+This scenario potentially allows attackers to exfiltrate data, inject backdoors, or pivot into internal systems that rely on the server for trusted exchange.

 CVE | Risk | Score |